criblio/collector-templates/collectors/rest/akamai_siem/README.md

 2. Navigate to **Group Settings** → **Security** → **Secrets**
 3. Create 2 Secrets.
    1. The first will have type **API key and secret key**.
 This secret should be named `akamai_client_credentials`.
 Populate the client ID as the API Key and the client secret as the Secret Key.
    2. The second will have type **Text**.
-This secret should be named `akamai_access_key`.
-Populate the Value field with the Akamai Access Key.
+This secret should be named `akamai_access_token`.
+Populate the Value field with the Akamai Access Token.

 ## Install the Event Breaker
 1. Obtain the event breaker. (*eb_akamai_siem_integration.json*)